 - Victorian Police — phone 000.
-Ask for the Sexual Offences and Child Abuse Unit or the Sexual Crimes Squad where you can report the assault.
+Ask for the Sexual Offences and Child Abuse Unit.

-Both the Sexual Assault Crisis Line and the police can arrange for you to meet face-to-face with a Counsellor from the nearest Centre Against Sexual Assault.
+Both the Sexual Assault Crisis Line and the police can arrange for you to meet face-to-face with a Counsellor from the nearest Centre Against Sexual Assault (CASA).

 Face-to-face meeting with a CASA Counsellor